MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/sidebar.md

 Detecting when your app runs in the sidebar can be useful to provide your users with the best possible experience when your app runs in this specific browser UI surface.

-You can detect when your app runs in the sidebar by using User-Agent Client Hints.
+Starting with Microsoft Edge 113, you can detect when your app runs in the sidebar by using User-Agent Client Hints.
 To learn more about User-Agent Client Hints, see [Detecting Microsoft Edge from your website](../../web-platform/user-agent-guidance.md).

 To detect when your app runs in the sidebar, do one of the following: